adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/server.md

 us.
 Later on, we will consider Database First.
 With database first, we adjust the database schema manually, then write C# models to reflect that change.

-Nothing causes more headaches in an Azure Mobile Apps backend than [code first migrations].
+Nothing causes more headaches in an Azure Mobile Apps backend than [code-first migrations].
 A code-first migration is simply a set of configuration commands that updates the database to support the new database model.
 If you try to publish this application, you will see an `InvalidOperationException` and your service will likely crash.
 If you manage to trap the error, it will say _The model backing